Q: What is AP VoteCast?

 A: VoteCast is based on a decade of research and experimentation aimed at improving the in-person exit poll and, later, creating a replacement.
 AP successfully tested the VoteCast methodology in the 2017 gubernatorial elections in New Jersey and Virginia, and in the Alabama special election for U.S. Senate.
 At poll close, the surveys accurately forecast the winner and the winner’s final vote share.

-That research and development will continue after every election.
+Our research and development will continue after every election.
 While we expect the core VoteCast methodology will not change, AP and NORC will learn from this year’s results.
 We updated the VoteCast methodology following our experiments in 2017, and we expect to do the same before VoteCast returns in the presidential primaries in early 2020.